Try It Yourself

 Filter, ContentRouter & Enrich component

-In this section we'll show you how you can use the Filter, ContentRouter and Enrich component.
-The Filter and ContentRouter are two components that are used to guide the direction of messages in your flow.
+In this section, we'll show you how to use the Filter, ContentRouter, and Enrich components.
+The Filter and ContentRouter are two components used to control the direction of messages in your flow.
 The Enrich component can be used to combine data from the Filmtotaal database with the response from the OMDB database.

 Syntax & Expressions